tessercat/daoistic-deploy/README.md

     Unihan_Readings.txt
     Unihan_Variants.txt

-Place a versioned archive of these files
-(that extracts all files to subsirectory `unihan`) in the inventory host's `host_data`.
+Place an archive of these files named `unihan.tgz` (that extracts all files to subsirectory `unihan`) in `/opt/ansible`.
-The playbook will link the file in the role's `files` and extract them to the correct location before it runs the import command.

 See unihan info at
 https://www.unicode.org/reports/tr38/.